wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 You're now building your website from scratch, so the customization are endless.
 But for the purposes of this tutorial we're gonna stick closely to the template and just make some basic changes.

-Let's start with the basic of how pages are constructed.
-Within the `layouts` directory are the basic HTML templates; each file determines how aspects of your page will look.
+Let's start with the fundamentals of how pages are constructed.
+Within the `layouts` directory are the HTML templates; each file determines how aspects of your page will look.
 The HTML code that produces the title and summary for your homepage is in [layouts/index.html](https://github.com/nodejh/hugo-theme-mini/blob/master/layouts/index.html#L8).

 The parameters `Title` and `Params.Bio` are the variables that the HTML file is using to build your site.
 ```